Blackjack: How to get the true count

 You cannot afford to make mistakes when counting cards.

 Unbalanced counting systems are those that do not require conversion into a true count.
 You’d end up with more than 0.
-If you count through one deck, they have different numbers of positive and negative value.
+If you count through one deck, they have different numbers of positive and negative values.

 These counting systems will often allow you to start your count with a number that is not 0.
 This is done to account for the many decks in play.